emiljapelt/trench/doc/builtins.md

 **features:** ipc

-Changes the channels of the players pager to `í`.
+Changes the channels of the players pager to `i`.
 Returns `1` if the channel was changed, otherwise returns `0`.

 ---